-If you would like to get involved please contact Suzy Wlillard Rosenthal, Caring Community Chair, or Susan Glickman, Cantorial Soloist.
+If you would like to get involved please contact Suzy Willard Rosenthal, Caring Community Chair, or Susan Glickman, Cantorial Soloist.

 If you or someone you know is celebrating a joyous time or is in need of support through a challenging time, please reach out to us.
-You may contact Sara Zaiger by email or at the Temple office at 617.527.0045 or contact Susan Glickman or Rabbi Keith Stern.
+You may contact Linda Garmon by email or at the Temple office at 617.527.0045 or contact Susan Glickman or Rabbi Keith Stern.

 How can I help?

 Cook a meal to deliver to someone facing illness

 Provide a ride for a senior coming to and from TBA

 Make a connection and ongoing visits with a senior

 Knit with our Knitting Group to make shawls, blankets, scarves, and baby caps for our members and for donation